wp-cli/handbook/commands/user/reset-password.md

-# wp config get
+# wp user reset-password

-Gets the value of a specific constant or variable defined in wp-config.php file.
+Resets the password for one or more users.

 ### OPTIONS

-&lt;name&gt;
-: Name of the wp-config.php constant or variable.

-[\--type=&lt;type&gt;]
-: Type of config value to retrieve.
-Defaults to 'all'.
-\---
-default: all
-options:
-  - constant
-  - variable
-  - all
-\---
+&lt;user&gt;...
+: one or more user logins or IDs.

+[\--skip-email]
+: Don't send an email notification to the affected user(s).

 ### EXAMPLES

-    # Get the table_prefix as defined in wp-config.php file.
+    # Reset the password for two users and send them the change email.
-    $ wp config get table_prefix
+    $ wp user reset-password admin editor
-    wp_
+    Reset password for admin.
+    Reset password for editor.
+    Success: Passwords reset.

 ### GLOBAL PARAMETERS